 TEQSA Service Charter

-- prompt, open, honest and helpful service
+- offer prompt, open, honest and helpful service

-- or those with a disability or with special needs
+- be responsive to the needs of people with a disability or special needs

-If your query is outside the scope of our responsibilities we will refer you to the responsible organisation.
+If your query is outside the scope of our responsibilities, we will refer you to the responsible organisation.

 - treat our staff with courtesy and respect